buiduccuong30051989/frontend-standard/README.md

 ### Optional Closing Tags

-Even though some closing tags are optional in the latest spec, include them anyways for clarity.
+Even though omitting some closing tags is syntactically correct, include them anyways for clarity.

 Do this: